dannyzombie/DannyxZombie/README.md

 - **HTML**: The structure of the webpage, including the header, description, video container, and footer.
 - **CSS**: Styles applied to make the application visually appealing.
-- **JavaScript**: Functionality for resizing the video container dynamically.
+- **JavaScript**: Functionality for resizing the video container dynamically and loading the YouTube playlist.

 ### Key Components

 - **Header**: Displays the title of the application.
 - **Description**: A brief introduction about Danny Zombie.
 - **Video Container**: Contains the embedded YouTube playlist and a resizer element.
+- **Playlist Panel**: Displays the video thumbnails for user selection.
 - **Footer**: Links to the YouTube channel.

 ## Usage

 - The embedded video player will start playing automatically when the page loads.
 - Users can click and drag the resizer in the bottom-right corner of the video player to adjust its size.
+- The "Join the Horde!" button reveals social media links for easy navigation.

+## Acknowledgements

+This project was created with the help of ChatGPT, which assisted in generating the code structure, styling, and functionality.

 ## License